Steps to Global Expansion – Top 8

 Another key factor to consider in the steps to global expansion is the foreign legal system.
 Don’t fall victim to compliance issues.
 Some countries have a large number of legal requirements that must be met to operate within their borders.
 Review government and industry-specific regulations in advance to obtain the necessary certifications.

-As you set up a local team, you’ll also have to contemplate employment laws, visas applications and insurance to not only cover your business but your employees.
-For this reason, we highly recommend that you hire local solicitors to assist you with the enquiries but also to maintain corporate records and governance.
+You’ll also have to contemplate employment laws, visas applications and insurance to cover your business and employees.
+We highly recommend that you hire local solicitors to assist you with the enquiries and to maintain all records.

 Same challenges apply to tax and finance infrastructures.
 For instance, there are at least six legal ways to set up a company in the UK, each with their individual tax status.
 You need to be adhering to local corporate policies and procedures.
 Outsource your legal and accounting needs to avoid unnecessary commercial risks.